brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 As it is often the case, there are multiple ways of achieving the same result.
 Instead of using `xargs`, we could have used `for` lops, which allow you to iterate over a list of lines and perform an action on each element.
-These `for` loops have the following syntaxes:
+These `for` loops have the following syntax:

 ``` extbash
 for item in list; do